 He set out to discover the potential impact of the project on local people, and to deeply experience rural North America.
 Trespassing Across America: One man's epic, never-done-before (and sort-of illegal) hike across the Heartland (Blue Rider Press, New York; 2016) is the story of that five-month, 1,700-mile hike.

-The most memorable passages of the book sketch for us the many hard-bitten Plains people he met along the way, often instinctively generous, offering food and shelter without a moment's thought.
+The book's most memorable passages sketch the classically hard-bitten Plains people he met along the way; they were often instinctively generous, offering food and shelter without a moment's thought.
 Most of them, unlike Ilgunas, were also unshakably convinced of the value of the pipeline, and the evils of environmentalists.

-Ilgunas has a keen and sympathetic ear; he empathizes with many of his subjects, including the endless police officers who obstruct and even detain him throughout the Midwest.
+Ilgunas has a keen and sympathetic ear; he empathizes with his subjects—even the endless police officers who obstruct and even detain him throughout the Midwest.
 He also has a talent for painting beguiling landscapes—the sweep of prairie grass, or the roll and dip of desolate sand hills.

-If he has a fault, it's in his ponderous exposition of facts and figures to bolster his anti-pipeline stance or provide context.
-These can take on the forced feeling of a high-school science report.
-Once Ilgunas entered central Kansas, I couldn't help thinking of William Least-Heat Moon's PrairyErth: A Deep Map.
-While that book didn't have a goal of raising awareness of a cause in the public mind, it was phenomenal at fostering love and concern for a forgotten land.
-Least-Heat Moon managed to evoke concern in a subtler way, using craft instead of a hobby horse.
-His book, though, was genre-defining, and it may be unfair to compare a rookie to a decorated master.
+If the author has a fault, it's in the ponderous exposition of facts and figures to bolster his position.
+These can take on the death-march feeling of a high-school science report.
+Once Ilgunas entered central Kansas, I couldn't help thinking of William Least-Heat Moon's PrairyErth: A Deep Map, another account of the natural Midwest, which seamlessly fostered love and concern in the reader for a neglected land.
+Least-Heat Moon managed this in a subtler way, using craft instead of a hobby horse.
+However, I'll admit it may be unfair to compare a rookie to a decorated master.

 Other niggles inlude a few too many skin-of-his-teeth escape tales, and only faintly weird encounters passed off as mind-boggling.